aosabook/500lines/data-store/README.rst

 sizes which improves performance).

 .. todo:: File locking to serialize writes.
-Should use portalocker.
+Currently using portalocker, but
+    the implementation is buggy because BinaryTree doesn't refresh its idea of the root node after the lock is acquired.
+That means that a stale reader can accidentally upgrade to a write lock and clobber other updates.
+Now I'm not sure if it's worth adding multi-writer safety for 500lines.

 .. todo:: Compaction.
 Requires atomic replace (not trivially available on
-    Windows) along with write serialization.
+    Windows) along with write serialization (but only if we care about that, see above).

 .. todo:: Truncation on crash recovery.
 Is it worth adding an assumption that
     the root is the end of the file?
 Not sure.